ryanmcdonough/lexplore/README.md

 Required API Keys
 -----------------

 You'll need API keys for OpenAI and [LLMWhisperer](https://unstract.com/llmwhisperer/).
 You can obtain free keys for both services.
-Once you have the keys, add them to the `.env.example` file in the root of the project - and then rename to `.env`
+Once you have the keys, add them to the `.env.example` file in the root of the project - then rename to `.env`

 Running the code
 ----------------